nipreps/GOVERNANCE/org-docs/PROJECT-CHARTER.md

 * contributing with benchmarking modules of the tool;
 * reporting issues on our GitHub issues page;
 * helping improve the scientific rigor of implementations;
-* giving out support on the different communication channels (mattermost, NeuroStars , GitHub, etc.);
+* giving out support on the different communication channels (mattermost, NeuroStars, GitHub, etc.);
 * discussing the design of the library, website, or tutorials on the mailing list, or in existing issues and pull requests; or
 * reviewing open pull requests;